 The Italian nationalist movement is known as the "Risorgimento" (Resurgence) and resulted in unification.
 Italy was the source of the Renaissance which swept over Europe beginning in the 14th century.
 As a result of the Counter Reformation, however, Italy did not share in the Enligtenment that followed the Reformation.
 The Church effectively stifled scientific inquiry and other intelectual pursuirs.
 The country continued to be very traditional and the south virtually feudal.
 This began to change with the French Revolution when new poliical ideas and and modern concepts of nationalism were introduced to Italy.
 The great powers divided Italy following Napoleon's defeats in 1814-15 into the Papal States, Austrian duchies, the Kingdom of Sardinia, the Kingdom of the Two Sicilies, and several smaller principalities. .
 The Congress of Vienna sought to reinstate the conservative monrchial regime that had been almost overthrown by the French Revolution and Napoleon.
 The seeds of Italian national sentiment and the ideals of liberty had been sown in Italy as a result of the French invasion which brought with it the ideals of the French Revolution.
 Giuseppe Mazzini was a fervent Italian patriot who led the initial Italian national movement.
 He led the Liberal Movement and sought to create an Italian republic to govern a united Italy.
 It was to be te House of Savoy, however, that wouls succeed in unifying Italy.
 While conservative regimes were restored in Italy, Piedmont-Sardinia survived as a constitutional monarchy.
 King Victor Emanuel appointed Count Camillo di Cavour prime minister of the Kingdom of Sardinia (1852).
 Cavour was to play a major role in the unification.
 Under his leadership Italy would be unified under monarchial rule rather than the republic Mazzini so desired.
 Cavour was no revolutionary, he was, however, a swreud politican.
 Giuseppe Garibaldi was the nationlist military leader played a more flamboyant rtole and helped complete the unification of Italy.

 Italy was the source of the Renaissance which swept over Europe beginning in the 14th century.
-As a result of the Counter Reformation, however, Italy did not share in the Enligtenment that followed the Reformation.
-The Church effectively stifled scientific inquiry and other intelectual pursuirs.
-The country continued to be very traditional and the south virtually feudal.
-There was no strong sence of Italian nationalism.
-Italy was not, however, imune from the Enlightenment and in the 18th century the strength of the Church and the Holy Inquisition was fading, in part affected by the bew ideas sweeping Europe.
+As a result of the Counter Reformation, however, Italy did not share in either the Reformation or the Enligtenment--both modernizing influenes tht helped shape the modern West.
+The Church effectively stifeled scientific inquiry and other intelectual pursuits.
+The attack on Galilleo, the founder of modern science speaks eloquently to what happened in Italy.
+The country continued to be very traditional and the south virtually feudal into the modern era.
+There was no strong sence of Italian nationalism in sharp contrast to other major countries.
+Italy was not, however, imune from the Enlightenment and in the 18th century the strength of the Church and the Holy Inquisition was fading even before the French Revolution, in part affected by the new ideas ofvthe Enlightenment sweeping Europe.